AgoraIO-Extensions/Agora-Recording-Java-SDK/README.md

 Note:

-- **The pre-configured scripts are just simple scenarios.
-You can modify any one of the script's corresponding json config files according to the specific situation.**
+- **The pre-made execution scripts are just for a few simple scenarios.
+In practice, you can modify the json config file corresponding to any script according to your specific requirements.**

 #### Stop Recording